 Although there is no much change in call recording, the latest shift is moving towards the Cloud.
 Similar to many processes, migrating to the cloud offers some benefits like affordable and flexible service with higher scalability and functionality.

 Initially, call recording was performed via on-premise hardware, but that changed after the introduction of Business VoIP services.
-Without any doubt, you can simply put your phone on loud-speaker, then record the conversation using another device.
-However, doing so does not cater for analysis, management, and storage.
+Without any doubt, you can simply put your phone on a loud-speaker, then record the conversation using another device.
+However, doing so does not cater to analysis, management, and storage.

 Here are some short-comings of legacy recording solutions: